Energi People Insights | Guidance for Job Seekers | Market Insights

 While this sentiment is understandable, if the last few years has taught us anything it is that change is the only real certainty.
 As a result if we all put our career plans on hold waiting for some stability, we could be waiting a very long time.
 There is also the very real potential that by sitting tight your career chances in the future could be limited.
 If you’ve been in a role for several years with no career progression when you do decide to make a move, employers may question your suitability.

 Are You A Passive Candidate?

-It therefore follows that if you’re interested in becoming a little more visible to recruiters, both in-house and specialist technical recruitment agencies, these 3 places are where you need to be:
+If you’re interested in becoming a little more visible to recruiters, both in-house and specialist technical recruitment agencies, these 3 places are where you need to be:

-- On our candidate database
+On our Database

-- Update your LinkedIn profile
+Update your LinkedIn Profile

 Tailor your LinkedIn profile for the type of role your interested in.
 This will help recruiters find you, but also reduce the number of approaches from people with unsuitable roles.
 Most passive candidates have out of date LinkedIn profiles, so If you’re looking for promotion and career progression, it’s a good idea to tweak your profile to that role rather than the one you’re in.